-10.7.1 Security
+10.5.1 Security

-Various port security possibilities and capabilities are available at port area where dangerous goods operations are performed.
-Port facility is a port facility within the scope of ISPS Code and operates with 1 Security Manager, 1 Security Supervisor, 25 security personnel and in 3 shifts 7/24 hours working order.
-Regular patrols are realized in the port area.
-Port security is provided in an efficient manner with 1 security vehicle at each port entry-exit check points, 109 cameras (CCTV) surrounding the port border, with wire fence with proper height and quality in accordance with ISPS, and monitoring the entire port area both indoor and outdoor.
-Number of vehicles and people entering into - exiting from port is recorded instantly in electronic environment and can be monitored instantly.
+There are various port security facilities and capabilities in the port area where dangerous cargo operations are carried out.
+The port facility is a port facility within the scope of ISPS Code and works 24/7 in 3 shifts with 1 Security Manager, 1 Security Chief and 25 security personnel.
+Regular patrols are carried out in the port area.
+Port security is effectively ensured with 1 security vehicle at port entry-exit control points, wire fences of appropriate height and quality in accordance with ISPS surrounding the port border, and 109 internal and external cameras (CCTV) monitoring the entire port area.
+The number of vehicles and people entering and exiting the port is instantly recorded electronically and can be tracked instantly.

-The provisions of this guide shall be carried out by Port Facility Operations and Planning Directorate.
-Contractor Company serving as subcontractor at port is also entitled and responsible to apply provisions of this guide.
+The provisions of this guide will be implemented by the Port Operations and Planning Directorate.
+The subcontractor company acting as a subcontractor at the port is also responsible and responsible for implementing the provisions of this guide.